MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/read-small-memory-dump-file.md

 This article describes how to examine a small memory dump file.
 A small memory dump file can help you determine why your computer crashed.

-_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
+_Applies to_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 315263

 > [!NOTE]